 The AC associated with the EDCAF that gains an EDCA TXOP is referred to as the primary AC.
 Frames from ACs other than the primary AC shall not be included in the TXOP, with the following exceptions (TXOP sharing):

+— Frames from any AC may be included as defined in 26.6.3 (Multi-TID A-MPDU and ack-enabled single-TID A-MPDU) for HE PPDUs.

 — Frames from a higher priority AC may be included when at least one frame from the primary AC has been transmitted and all frames from the primary AC have been transmitted.

 (#4451)NOTE 1—The frames from a higher priority AC might be included in successive PPDUs in the TXOP and/or in one or more MU PPDUs.

-— (#4451)When an AP supports DL-MU-MIMO, frames from a lower priority AC may be included in an MU PPDU with the TXVECTOR parameter(#2639) NUM_USERS > 1 when these frames do not increase the duration of the MU PPDU beyond that required for the transmissions of the frames of the primary AC(#2426) and any frames from a high priority AC.
-For a given user, any frames from the primary AC shall be transmitted first and then any frames from a higher priority AC immediately next(#24136, #Ed)
+— (#4451)When an AP supports MU-MIMO, frames from a lower priority AC may be included in an MU PPDU with the TXVECTOR parameter(#2639) NUM_USERS > 1 or an HE MU PPDU when these frames do not increase the duration of the MU PPDU beyond that required for the transmissions of the frames of the primary AC(#2426) and any frames from a high priority AC.
+For a given user, any frames from the primary AC shall be transmitted first and then any frames from a higher priority AC immediately next.
+The inclusion of secondary AC traffic in an HE MU PPDU is described in 26.6.3 (Multi-TID A-MPDU and ack-enabled single-TID A-MPDU). (#24136, #Ed)